sdx4u/kvm/README.md

 2. Reboot the machine

+3. Run 'def-setup.sh'

-3. Edit and run 'ovs-setup.sh'
+4. Edit and run 'ovs-setup.sh'

-4. Run 'ovs-into-kvm.sh'
+5. Run 'ovs-into-kvm.sh'

-5. Run 'virt-manager'
+6. Run 'virt-manager'

-6. Run 'download\_ubuntu.sh'
+7. Run 'download\_ubuntu.sh'

-7. Create a new VM using ISO files in '~/images'
+8. Create a new VM using ISO files in '~/images'

 # Requirement
 Optimized for Ubuntu 16.04